Azure/azure-sdk-tools/tools/github-event-processor/RULES.md

 - Determine if this is a community contribution:

     ```text
+    IF the user is NOT a member of the Azure Org
-    IF the PR author does not have write permission
+      IF the user does not have Admin or Write Collaborator permission
-      AND the PR author does not have write permission
-      AND the PR author does not have a collaborator association:
         - Add "customer-reported" label
         - Add "Community Contribution" label
         - Create the following comment